LHerskind/gazer/README.md

 The Gazer is a small cli-tool for fetching, storing and exporting value-transfers (ERC20 and Eth) from the Ethereum blockchain.
 It is written in Rust and uses the [Otterscan](https://github.com/wmitsuda/otterscan) RPC extensions to [Erigon](https://github.com/ledgerwatch/erigon) to fetch its data.

+The output data can be used for grapf visualizations or whatever you got in mind.

 ## Features
 - Collect value transfers for a given address (incoming and outgoing calls as per `ots_search_transactions_after`)
   - Fetches eth transfers and erc20 transfers for the transactions fetched